esgardner/DataScienceJobs/README.md

 4. Is there a relationship between Glassdoor rating and salary?

 ### Results
-Here is a summary of the results for the 4 questions in this analysis:
+Here is a summary of the results for the four questions in this analysis:

 **1. Where are the data science jobs (by city and company)?**